MoshithRK/test/nginx.md

 - A server running Prometheus on port `19091`.
 - A domain name (e.g., `prometheus.radianterp.in`).
-- Basic knowledge of Nginx and Linux command line.
+- Basic knowledge of Nginx and the Linux command line.
-- Optional: SSL certificate (recommended for securing access).
+- **Optional**: SSL certificate (recommended for securing access).

 ## Step 1: Install Nginx